andrew4328/steer.lm/README.md

 The two polarity configurations here create a positive or negative sign for the dimension which we label "logical" or "-logical".

 For each dimension we then create all permutations of 1,2,3 dimension subsets.
-4+ dimensions subsets are explosively large so we will ignore them.
+4+ dimension subsets are explosively large so we will ignore them.
 Additionally there will be an "all positive" or "all negative" dimension instead to capture top level alignments over a single polarity.
 Large cardinality permutations start to get noisy, so "all positive" and "all negative" are really the only good high-cardinality steers, relying on hopefully some semantic pattern in how the original dimensions are defined.